pyx-project/pyx/manual/deformer.rst

 The :mod:`deformer` module provides techniques to generate modulated paths.
-All classes in the :mod:`deformer` module can be used as attributes when drawing/stroking paths onto a canvas, but also independently for manipulating previously created paths.
-The difference to the classes in the :mod:`deco` module is that here, a totally new path is constructed.
+All classes in the :mod:`deformer` module can be used as attributes when drawing/stroking paths onto a canvas.
+Alternatively new paths can be created by deforming an existing path by means of the :meth:`deform` method.

 All classes of the :mod:`deformer` module provide the following methods: